Thunder (Boys Like Girls song)

 "Thunder" is a song by American pop rock band Boys Like Girls.
-It was released on May 6, 2008, as the third and final single from their debut album, Boys Like Girls (2006).
-There are two versions of the song: one version where Martin Johnson sings alone and another version where Bryan Donahue sings some lines and backup vocals.
+It was released on May 6, 2008, as the third and final single from their debut studio album, Boys Like Girls (2006).
+Despite its low chart performance on the Billboard Hot 100, peaking at number 76, compared to their previous singles, it was certified Gold by the Recording Industry Association of America.